Hubert Douglas Delany

 Hubert Douglas Delany (/dəˈleɪni/; born December 31, 1993) is an American politician serving as a member of the Connecticut House of Representatives for the 144th District, representing Stamford, Connecticut.
-Delany, a Democrat is a U.S. Army sergeant who served as a photojournalist, a writer and, a mass communications specialist.
+Delany, a Democrat, is a U.S. Army sergeant who has served as a photojournalist, writer, and mass communications specialist.

 Early life

-Hubert Douglas Delany III was born on December 31, 1993, to parents Deborah Butler and Hubert Delany Sr. II, at Stamford Hospital in Stamford, Connecticut.
+Hubert Douglas Delany III was born on December 31, 1993, to parents Deborah Delany and Hubert Delany Sr. II, at Stamford Hospital in Stamford, Connecticut.
 Delany grew up in both Stamford and nearby Wilton for the first few years of his life.
-As a teenager growing up in Stamford’s Waterside district, Hubert helped create Stamford’s first Diversity Festival.
+As a teenager growing up in Stamford's Waterside district, Hubert helped create Stamford's first Diversity Festival.

-Delany is the great-grandson of Hubert Thomas Delany, an American civil rights pioneer, a lawyer, politician, Assistant U.S. Attorney, the first African American Tax Commissioner of New York and one of the first appointed African American judges in New York City.
-Delany's two great-grand aunts Sadie and Bessie Delany, wrote the autobiographical bestseller Having Our Say: The Delany Sisters' First 100 Years, which tracked the family's genealogy dating back through 18th-century enslavement.
-His twice great-grandfather, Henry Beard Delany (1858—1928), was born enslaved, but became the first African American Bishop Suffragan of the Episcopal Church (United States).
-Other notable family members include Harlem Renaissance poet Clarissa Scott Delany and American author, science fiction writer and literary critic, Samuel R. Delany.
+Delany is the great-grandson of Hubert Thomas Delany, an American civil rights pioneer, lawyer, politician, Assistant U.S. Attorney, the first African-American Tax Commissioner of New York, and one of the first appointed African-American judges in New York City.
+Delany's two great-grandaunts Sadie and Bessie Delany wrote the autobiographical bestseller Having Our Say: The Delany Sisters' First 100 Years, which tracked the family's genealogy dating back through 18th-century enslavement.
+His twice great-grandfather, Henry Beard Delany (1858–1928), was born enslaved, but became the first African American Bishop Suffragan of the Episcopal Church (United States).
+Other notable family members include Harlem Renaissance poet Clarissa Scott Delany and American author, science fiction writer, and literary critic Samuel R. Delany.

+Military career

+Delany enlisted in the United States Army in August 2015 and attended Basic Combat Training at Fort Jackson, South Carolina and Advanced Individual Training at the Defense Information School in Fort Meade, Maryland.

+Delany stepped into the role of public affairs specialist at the 22nd Mobile Public Affairs Detachment, XVIII Airborne Corps, at Fort Bragg, North Carolina.
+While attached to the 22nd Mobile Public Affairs detachment, Delany served on a variety of operations.
+In 2017, Delany was attached to the U.S. Army's response to Hurricane Harvey, and in 2018, Delany was attached to U.S. Army Europe to serve in Operation Atlantic Resolve and enhance NATO military plans and defense capabilities while maintaining a persistent presence in Central Europe and Eastern Europe.

+In 2019, Delany was assigned to The 8th Psychological Operations Group (Airborne), 1st Special Forces Command.
+In 2020, Delany supported the United States response to the COVID-19 pandemic, and also organized and led a military absentee voting program called "Boots to Ballots."

+In 2021, Delany was assigned to the 353rd Civil Affairs Command, where he currently serves.